 I had the pleasure of working with Paulie Dimeo on two of the builds, and on the first build for MSG Luis Rodriquez in Clarksville, TN, Paulie asked me to build a chest of drawers that looked like the hat from Dr.Seuss’ “Cat in the Hat.”
 I used my coachbuilding skills and, with the help of one of our team members (and awesome carpenter) Doug Desmairis, built the chest of drawers.

 Then on another build for SFC Gene Westbrooke in Lawton, OK Paulie and Preston asked for a “Frank Lloyd Write inspired” workbench.
 They sketched a design on a piece of paper and together with our team, which included my dad (Manny) and my brother (Skott) and a team we assembled from the local area, we made a special “metal art” workbench that was wheelchair accessible for both Gene and his son, who was also confined to a wheelchair after a tragic accident.

-However, the life-long pull of metal art and metal fabrication consistently occupied my mind until I succumbed to its call and started KR’s Metal Art Forms as a part-time endeavor in 2012 and then became a full-time high school welding and metal art teacher in 2015… and I’ve been enjoying every step of the journey!
+However, the life-long pull of metal art and metal fabrication consistently occupied my mind until I succumbed to its call and started KR’s Metal Art Forms as a part-time endeavor in 2012 and, shortly after that, I became a full-time high school welding and metal art teacher in 2015… and I’ve been enjoying every step of this journey!